ACoAs – Fear of Commitment (Part 6b)

 • feel “unreal” – detached, not yourself

-Gamophobia – fear of getting married, because it will inevitably be harmful.
-It’s found more often in men, because the real or potential harm they fear can have greater consequences socially, financially, legally & personally.
+Gamophobia – fear of getting married, assuming it will inevitably be harmful.
+It’s found more often in men, because the real or potential trouble they’re afraid of may have greater consequences socially, financially, legally & personally.

-Of course, FoC a very common fear is all categories of ACoAs, & can extend to any relationship, even those we’d like to have.
+Of course, FoC a very common fear is all types of ACoAs, & can extend to any relationship, even those we’d like to have.

-Old & new painful / traumatic personal experiences &/or observation of the negative effects of domestic violence, divorce, parents never married…. can lead to FEAR of being trapped & abused, an inability to trust, abandonment terror, depression….
+• Old ➕ New painful / traumatic personal experiences, as well as observing the negative effects of domestic violence, divorce, parents never married…. in others – can lead to FEAR of being trapped & abused, an inability to trust, abandonment terror, depression….

-This is usually done unconsciously, using the other person’s ‘limitations’ as an excuse to push them away.
-Turning love into hate, or over-valuing & then under-valuing a partner – without an appropriate reason – is a defense mechanism.
-Often, the sufferer knows their fears are unreasonable or exaggerated, but feel powerless to change.
+This happens more often unconsciously, using the other person’s ‘limitations’ as an excuse to push them away.
+Turning love into hate, or over-valuing & then under-valuing a partner – without a legitimate reason – is a defense mechanism.
+Often, the sufferer knows their fears are unreasonable or exaggerated, but feels powerless to change.

 2. IN OTHERS

-FoC in Women – While they’re often portrayed as ‘commitment crazy / hungry’, changes in social & moral rules make it easier for them to act out this fear, no matter how well disguised.
+FoC in Women – While they’re often portrayed as ‘commitment hungry/crazy’, changes in social & moral rules make it easier for them to act out this fear, no matter how well disguised.
 (More….) (“She Won’t Commit”).

-Women who are socially awkward, have social anxiety, fear of being trapped, or in the closet – can now stay single & not be judged (except by very conservative communities!).
+Women who are socially awkward, have social anxiety, fear of being trapped, or in the closet – can now stay single & not be judged (except by conservative people & communities!).

-➼ Biggest hint that a “Stayer” type woman is also commitment phobic – repeatedly clinging to ‘unavailable’ partners!
+➼ Biggest hint that a “Stayer” type woman is also commitment phobic – is repeatedly choosing & then clinging to ‘unavailable’ partners!

 (Love a commitment-phobe?
 Dating Tips For Men)